-“Peprin,” she said as he approached, carefully keeping the annoyance out of her voice.
+“Peprin?” she said as he approached, carefully keeping the annoyance out of her voice and her hair.
 “What is that on your head?”

 “It’s a hat,” he said, smiling.

-“I. . .can see that much,” she said.
+“I. . .can see that much.”.

 “The man in the market said they’re very popular,” Peprin noted.
-Tall enough to be lanky, Peperin was only a few years Vivnna’s senior.
-She’d known him for most of her life; Peprin had practically grown up in the palace itself, a benefit of being the son of Yarda, the king’s most trusted friend and general.
+Tall enough to be lanky, Peprin was only a few years Vivenna’s senior.
+She’d known him for most of her life; Peprin had practically grown up in the palace itself.
+He was the son of Yarda, the king’s most trusted friend and general.

 Yes, she’d known Peprin for many years.
 That didn’t mean she’d ever come to understand him.